eobaah/slackanda/README.md

 # Welcome to Slakanda

 Use the Bing search API to retrieve images of various characters from the incredible Black Panther movie.
 Display the images using a lighthouse effect.
+View the deployed site at www.slackpanther.com

 My personal goals are the following: